 Microbot Medical Announce Strategic Addition to Scientific Advisory Board Appointment

-Award-Winning Interventional Radiologist in the NY Metro Area Adds Significant Depth and Experience

-/EIN News/ -- HINGHAM, Mass., Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Microbot Medical Inc. (Nasdaq: MBOT), which continues to be committed to expanding its capabilities, today announced the newest appointment to its Scientific Advisory Board (SAB), David C. Madoff, M.D.
-Dr. Madoff, Professor of Radiology and Medical Oncology, Vice Chair for Clinical Research and Section Chief of Interventional Radiology at Yale School of Medicine, has joined the Company’s esteemed SAB.
+HINGHAM, Mass., Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Microbot Medical Inc. MBOT, which continues to be committed to expanding its capabilities, today announced the newest appointment to its Scientific Advisory Board (SAB), David C. Madoff, M.D.
+Dr. Madoff, Professor of Radiology and Medical Oncology, Vice Chair for Clinical Research and Section Chief of Interventional Radiology at Yale School of Medicine, has joined the Company's esteemed SAB.

 "Dr. Madoff has a proven track record of best-in-class clinical data collection and publications," commented Harel Gadot, CEO, President and Chairman.
 "As such, we expect that his experience and contribution will be invaluable as we enter the clinical phases for the LIBERTY® Robotic System to progress along our regulatory paths."